Global Stocks Rebound After Trump's Surprise Deal With Democrats

-Asian equities bounced back on Thursday, tracking overnight U.S. gains following a deal to extend the federal government's borrowing limit for three months.
+Asian equities bounced back Thursday, tracking overnight U.S. gains following a deal to extend the federal government's borrowing limit for three months, though the rise narrowed later in the session.

 Continue Reading Below